Mount Hoyo

 Mount Hoyo (Montagne Hoyo) is a mountain in the eastern Democratic Republic of the Congo.
 The mountain is a limestone massif with 40 caves.
 Its altitude is 1450 m.
 It is part of the Ituri rainforest and located about 70 km west of Lake Albert, 92 km away from north of Beni and 19 km away from south of Komanda.

+History

+Since at least 2021 the mountain has served as a base of rebels from the Allied Democratic Forces.
+In 2025 it was used to perpetrate the Komanda massacre.